opensearch-project/documentation-website/_clients/data-prepper/index.md

 ### Source

-Source is the input component of a pipeline that defines the mechanism through which a Data Prepper pipeline will consume records.
+Source is the input component of a pipeline that defines the mechanism through which a Data Prepper pipeline will consume events.
 A pipeline can have only one source.
-The source can consume records either by receiving the records over http/s or reading from external endpoints like Kafka, SQS, Cloudwatch, etc. Source has its own configuration options based on the type like the format of the records (such as string, json,  cloudwatch logs, or open telemetry trace).
-The source component consumes records and writes them to the buffer component.
+The source can consume events either by receiving the events over HTTP or HTTPS or reading from external endpoints like OTeL Collector for traces and metrics and S3.
+Source have their own configuration options based on the format of the events (such as string, json,  cloudwatch logs, or open telemetry trace).
+The source component consumes events and writes them to the buffer component.

 ### Buffer

 The buffer component acts as the layer between the source and the sink.
 Buffer can be either in-memory or disk-based.
-The default buffer uses an in-memory queue bounded by the number of records, called `bounded_blocking`.
+The default buffer uses an in-memory queue bounded by the number of events, called `bounded_blocking`.
 If the buffer component is not explicitly mentioned in the pipeline configuration, Data Prepper uses the default `bounded_blocking`.

 ### Sink

-Sink is the output component of a pipeline that defines the destination(s) to which a Data Prepper pipeline publishes records.
+Sink is the output component of a pipeline that defines the destination(s) to which a Data Prepper pipeline publishes events.
 A sink destination could be services such as OpenSearch, S3, or another Data Prepper pipeline.
-When using another Data Prepper pipeline as the sink, you can multiple pipelines together based on the needs to the data.
+When using another Data Prepper pipeline as the sink, you can chain multiple pipelines together based on the needs to the data.
 Sink contains it's own configurations options based on the destination type.

 ### Processor

-Processors are units within the Data Prepper pipeline that can filter, transform, and enrich records into your desired format before publishing the record to the sink.
-The a processor is not defined in the pipeline configuration, the records publish in the format defined in the source component.
+Processors are units within the Data Prepper pipeline that can filter, transform, and enrich events into your desired format before publishing the record to the sink.
+The a processor is not defined in the pipeline configuration, the events publish in the format defined in the source component.
 You can have more than on processor within a pipeline.
 When using multiple processors, the processors are executed in the order they are defined inside the pipeline spec.

 ## Sample Pipeline configurations

 To understand how all pipeline components function within a Data Prepper configuration, see the following examples.
-Each pipeline configuration uses a `yml` file format.
+Each pipeline configuration uses a `yaml` file format.

 ### Minimal component